No. 18Wednesday 3 June 2026Brisbane, queensland

 Every decision comes back to the same question: does this make the club better for members?
 Good lawns, good equipment, somewhere nice to sit afterwards.
 It all adds up.

-Southport's approach comes down to three things: do the maths before you spend, invest in what keeps members coming back, and make the club feel like somewhere people want to be.
-Share what's working at your club on ClubHub.
+Southport's approach Three principles: do the maths before you spend, invest in what keeps members coming back, and make the club feel like somewhere people want to be.